tannerlegvold/dotfiles/README.md

 ```
 sudo apt install haskell-platform
 ```
 this installs GHC and GHCi (along with GHC's profiler and debugger), Cabal, and a couple other tools (see https://en.wikipedia.org/wiki/Haskell_Platform).
+By default, Cabal installs user local things to `~/.cabal/bin` (and I'm not sure Cabal even can install thing globally, perhaps by design), so make sure this is on the PATH (in my `.bashrc` it is).

 Lets also get Stack (I don't make new Haskell projects often but it is necessary to install stuff from Stackage (Hackage?) sometimes)
 ```